Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Numerical Examples

 \begin{example} (Diffusion) Consider the 3D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^3$, with the source function $f$ such that the exact solution $u$ is given by:

-\end{example} We set the mesh refinement tolerance $eTol = 0.4$, causing the adaptive algorithm to terminate early before reaching the least squares fitting step, as the tolerance condition is met.
-Nevertheless, the algorithm remains effective despite the early termination. \Cref{Ex3D2-Time} illustrates the adaptive process of the initial mesh over four refinements, listing the NOV at each iteration as 8080, 14502, 27327, 56739, and 128527, respectively. \Cref{Ex3D2-Initial} presents the evolution of the numerical solutions and corresponding meshes at four distinct time points, with refinement specifically focusing on the contracting spherical shell.
+\end{example} We set a relatively large mesh refinement tolerance, $eTol = 2.5$, to reduce the computational cost.
+This choice leads to an earlier termination of the adaptive procedure, prior to the least-squares fitting step, while still allowing us to assess the effectiveness of both the adaptive algorithm and the neural network training strategy.
+The evolution of the training loss across time levels is presented in \Cref{Ex3D2-loss}.
+Unlike the previous examples, the loss in this case decreases only to the order of $10^{-4}$ for most time levels beyond the initial step.
+This behavior is primarily due to the inherent noise in the training data resulting from the relatively large adaptive tolerance, which limits further convergence.
+Nevertheless, the training loss remains well below the prescribed tolerance, indicating that the achieved accuracy is sufficient to reliably advance the computation. \Cref{Ex3D2-Time} illustrates the adaptive process of the initial mesh over four refinements, listing the NOV at each iteration as $8080$, $14502$, $27327$, $56739$, and $128527$, respectively. \Cref{Ex3D2-Initial} presents the evolution of the numerical solutions and corresponding meshes at four distinct time points, with refinement specifically focusing on the contracting spherical shell.
 As illustrated in the middle panel of \Cref{Ex3-order}, the adaptive algorithm attains the quasi-optimal convergence rate for the gradient error.

 \begin{example} (Splitting) Consider the 3D parabolic equation \eqref{model} in the domain $\Omega=[-1,1]^3$, with the source function $f$ such that the exact solution $u$ is given by: